cyberqueenmeg/log4j-bypass/README.md

 python3 bypass.py -h
 ```

+To use this, you may want to set up a CanaryToken to save the DNS hit results and have them as a cleaner interface.
+To do so, go to https://canarytokens.org/generate#, select the Log4Shell token, and put the generated token into the program after the ``` --callback-url ``` tag when executing the script.
+You can also use other services such as http://dnslog.cn or your own hosted server setup through a utility such as marshalsec (https://github.com/mbechler/marshalsec), OpenLDAP, or similar resources.
+If you want to host your own server for this, check out the free TryHackMe room created by John Hammond that walks you through setting up the servers to exploit log4j at https://tryhackme.com/room/solar.
+You need to set up one of these though.

-Email me at cyberqueenmeg@wearehackerone with any questions and feel free to fork this repo for your own use or contribute!
+Email me at cyberqueenmeg@wearehackerone with any questions you have and feel free to fork this repo for your own use or contribute!
 I'll do my best to keep it updated with new bypasses but I might miss one so please contribute if you find a new bypass :D

 # CREDITS
 Special thanks to https://github.com/fullhunt/log4j-scan for inspiring the majority of this code!
 This is a fork of their project modified to include more details and make it easier to test all the bypasses and new versions.